uon-drs/bicep/docs/keyvaults.md

   - the default is `<DevOpsOrganisation>-<DevOpsProject>-<AzureSubscriptionId>`, not unique
   - giving it something meaningful makes the next step easier!
   - consider matching the Service Connection name?
-- Manage Access Control (IAM) for the Key Vault
-  - Assign roles (you'll need to be `Owner` or `RBAC Administrator` on the Key Vault)
-    - Search for the Service Principal's display name or object id
-    - Assign the `Key Vault Secret User` role
+- Grant access to the Service Principal following the [Role Assignment](#assigning-roles) steps above.

 ## SSH Keys in KeyVault